List of world records in athletics: Javelin specifications

 The men's javelin specification was changed with effect from 1986, and the women's from 2000.
 The purpose was to reduce the number of illegal flat landings, but a side-effect was to reduce the distance travelled.
 The prior world records in individual men's and women's javelin were invalidated, but the prior records in decathlon and heptathlon were not.

 The old specification records for men's and women's javelin were as follows:

+Combined events

 The current decathlon world record was set with the current javelin specification.

 The best performance in heptathlon using the new specification javelin is: